SAMHSA works to provide current behavioral health data and analyses to better inform policy and assess the quality of services.

 Measures Review Workgroup

-The Measures Review workgroup, led by CBHSQ staff as part of the Data and Quality Strategic Initiative, was staffed by representatives from across SAMHSA.
+The Measures Review workgroup, led by CBHSQ staff, was staffed by representatives from across SAMHSA.
 The group was charged with identifying a core set of prevention and treatment measures that reflect SAMHSA’s activities and programs.
 The group met on a weekly basis over a period of four months, between late 2012 and early 2013, to identify measures that tell SAMHSA’s story.
 Building and maintaining the capacity to deliver services was also discussed as a core measurement area.
 In 2014, the workgroup reconvened for two meetings to discuss any needed updates to the measurement selections.

 The criteria selected to frame the discussion around measures were adapted from the Health Resources and Services Administration’s (HRSA’s) Measures Management Review Board (MMRB).
 The MMRB had recently concluded the initial phase of their measures review and shared their materials with SAMHSA personnel.
 The criteria used by the workgroup included the following: